-This first part of this is the ‘Awareness Stage’- where you’re reaching out to the world educating everyone out there.
-This is where brand awareness takes place and people start building an impression about your brand.
+The first part of this is the ‘Awareness Stage’- where you’re reaching out to the world and educating everyone out there.
+This is where brand awareness takes place, and people start building an impression about your brand.
 Information about your products and services is being reached out to your potential customers.

 This is also where you’ll be pushing your business on social media and relevant digital marketing channels.
 You would also need to create a website landing page or an official email address to start generating potential leads for your business.

 A lot of people prefer asking questions regarding your products and services, so it’s best to place these common questions on your website and lead them to your email address for an appointment if they have more questions.

 Once your target audience has an understanding of your brand, services, and products, you start connecting these leads to your products by placing these as a solution.
 This is known as the ‘consideration stage.’
 A lot of people at this point are considering purchasing your service/product, and they’re most likely vetting you out against your competitors.

 It’s one thing mentioning the technical specs of the product – for those leads that seek that product specifically, but it’s another giving it a general review.